PranjalSri108/criss_nav/README.md

 ---
 ## Move_Base Navigation
 We will now implement move_base on our bot to navigate though our 2D Gazebo world map.
+We will use our preloaded aruco_map.yaml map

 - Tech Stack of move_base
   - Global Costmap Path Planner: Dijkstra algorithmn